pr3b/lokad/content/posts/abcxyz.md

   Items.YearlySold
 ```

-This script adds all the total monthly sales of each product into the annual revenue of that product.
+This script adds all the total monthly sales of each product into the annual revenue.

 ![Items Sold per Year](/images/soldperyear.png "YearlySales")